excellalabs/unanet-summarizer/README.md

 * It uses some rudimentary string templates to put together some contents
 * It then puts those contents into a new document which it opens in a new tab.

+Once you add the bookmarklet, you can click it while you're editing a Unanet timesheet and see the summary.

 ## How We're Deploying This

 * We first developed a JavaScript that could be executed in the browser's console